Rongberonger Korhi: Production

-Scripting and pre-production
+Development and pre-production

 The first draft of the screenplay was written in 2015 and underwent rewrites till it went into production in September 2016.
 Initially, these were written as short film projects for the Satyajit Ray Film and Television Institute (SRFTI).

 Pre-production spanned over three months from September 2016 till November 2016.
 Recce was carried out extensively in Kolkata and the suburbs and in the Burdwan and Birbhum districts for budget-friendly locations.

-Principal photography and post-production
+Filiming

 The film was shot on the ARRI ALEXA MINI Camera by ace cinematographer Sirsha Ray.
 The first day of the shoot was on 10 December 2016.
 The film was shot over a period of 10 days, which the director later said he regretted.
-In interviews with The Statesman newspaper and a web portal TheMoviean.com, he conceded that he would have preferred a two-week shoot.
+In interviews with The Statesman and The Moviean, he conceded that he would have preferred a two-week shoot.

-The film was edited by veteran editor Rabiranjan Maitra, which took three months.
-The music production was done by Debojyoti Mishra.

 Controversy

 Clash with Hindu Right Wing Group

 In December 2017, a Hindu group protested against the film and called for its ban because, in one of the four stories, characters were named after Indian god and goddess, Ram and Sita.
 Activists frin the fringe group, Hindu Jagran Manch, held demonstrations outside the local office of the Central Board of Film Certification (CBFC) on Friday and requested changes in the names of the characters.
 Director Ranjan Ghosh refused to make any changes, calling the protests an attempt to curb his creative freedom.
 Ghosh said the film had four separate stories about relationships and there was no mythological connection.
 The spokesperson for the West Bengal unit of Hindu Jagran Manch, Vivek Singh, had written to the Union Information and Broadcasting minister, Smriti Irani, stating that naming the film’s characters after Ram and Sita would offend Hindus.

 The BJP’s West Bengal unit president Dilip Ghosh said the trend of naming film characters after Hindu Gods or revered mythological characters might upset the community.